sagecodes/intro-tableau/README.md

 You can view step by step instructions of what we did [here](fremont-step-by-step.md)

+Find the Completed Project [here]().

 ### Project 2

+Seattle loves its bike data!
 Lets pretend we own this bike company and we want to know what the trend is in riders.
 This should be a pretty fast analysis.
-Its similar to the last one
+Its similar to the last one.
+This will be the last bite related project tonight!

 - Pronto Bikes Seattle

 https://data.seattle.gov/Community/Pronto-Cycle-Share-Trip-Data/tw7j-dfaw

+Find the Completed Project [here](pronto-step-by-step.md).

+Find the Complete project [here](https://public.tableau.com/profile/sage.elliott#!/vizhome/ProntoBikes/Sheet1)

 ### Project 3

 - Seattle Pet License

 https://data.seattle.gov/Community/Seattle-Pet-Licenses/jguv-t9rb

+Find the Completed Project [here](pet-step-by-step.md).

 ### Project 4

 Titanic.

-Lets break away from Seattle and look at the data from the titanic!
+Lets break away from Seattle data and look at the data from the titanic.

+Find the Completed Project [here](titanic-step-by-step.md).